aliotopal/Noise_blowing_up/README.md

-This Appendix should be read with the original paper.
-Link of the paper will be annouced after it is publised.
+This appendix should be consulted together with the original article.
+A link to the article will be provided after publication.